 Sometimes it’s easy to gush over the party or gift we’re writing about.
-Sometimes we have to think hard to come up with what to write because we’re nicely giving them an A for effort rather than for results.
+Sometimes we have to think hard to come up with what to write because we’re nicely giving the person an A for effort rather than for results.

 A lot of us already have thanked everyone in person or through text, email, voice-mail, or a phone call.

-But First: Why a Handwritten Christmas Thank You Note?
+Why Write a Handwritten Christmas Thank You Note?

 Before I list the three people, please know that for me a life not lived from a place of gratitude is half-lived at best.

 John Milton wrote, “Gratitude bestows reverence…changing forever how we experience life and the world.”